Cyrus9721/GlycoNMR/README.md

 All raw data was accessible through publicly available sources that allowed open use as long as proper citation was given.

-- GODESS experimentally-informed simulation data can be can be downloaded [here](https://drive.google.com/file/d/15qIixe-irZyJKzvuoINuK1-d53nC8Jyh/view?usp=sharing) and was obtained from http://csdb.glycoscience.ru/goddess.html, see our 2023 manuscript and http://csdb.glycoscience.ru/database/index.html?help=nmr#citation for more information <br />
+- GODESS experimentally-informed simulation data can be downloaded [here](https://drive.google.com/file/d/15qIixe-irZyJKzvuoINuK1-d53nC8Jyh/view?usp=sharing) and was obtained from http://csdb.glycoscience.ru/goddess.html, see our manuscript and http://csdb.glycoscience.ru/database/index.html?help=nmr#citation for more information <br />

-- The complete list of chemical formulae of the carbohydrates included in our GODESS dataset can be viewed in text format here: [GODESS_Chemical_formula.csv](https://github.com/Cyrus9721/GlycoNMR/files/12384105/GODESS_Chemical_formula.csv)
+- The complete list of chemical formulae of the carbohydrates included in our GODESS dataset can be viewed in text format here: [GODESS_Chemical_formula.csv](https://anonymous.4open.science/r/GlycoNMR-D381/GODESS_Chemical_formula.csv)

 - See appendix of manuscript for higher level summaries of the data.